upgini/upgini/README.md

 ## 💻 How it works?

-### 1. 💡 Use your existing labeled training datasets for search
+### 1. 💡 Use your labeled training dataset for search
-You can use your existing labeled training datasets "as is" to initiate the search.
+You can use your labeled training datasets "as is" to initiate the search.
 Under the hood, we'll search for relevant data using:
 - *[search keys](#-search-key-types-we-support-more-is-coming)* from training dataset to match records from potential external data sources / features
 - *labels* from training dataset to estimate relevancy of feature or dataset for your ML task and calculate feature importance metrics
 - *your features* from training dataset to find external datasets and features only give accuracy improvement to your existing data and estimate accuracy uplift ([optional](#-optional-find-datasets-and-features-only-give-accuracy-gain-to-your-existing-data-in-the-ml-model))